Quantum Counterfeit Coins

 Step 3: The Quantum Oracle (Balance Query)

 Next we query the quantum balance using the Bernstein-Vazirani oracle.
-This is implemented as a controlled sub-circuit that only runs if our parity check succeeded:
+We implement this as a controlled sub-circuit that only runs if the parity check succeeds:

 sub_circuit = cirq.Circuit()